jcundill/streeto/Overview.md

 ![Image](./doc/controlsdrawer.png)

-Right clicking on any of the controls brings up a menu that allows you to view further details, the coordinates of the control, or to zoom the map display into the area around this control.
+Right-clicking on any of the controls brings up a menu that allows you to view further details, the coordinates of the control, or to zoom the map display into the area around this control.

 ### Leg Details View